Carl Abraham Arfwedson: Biography

-After Marcelle Tascher de la Pagerie (1792-1866), the paternal aunt Queen Désirée, left Sweden the queen reportedly felt lonely and isolated.
-The queen then started to spend more time with Carl Abraham Arfwedson, who had lived in her home during her upbringing and with whom she liked to talk with of France, a friendship which caused rumors that they once had a romance.
+After Désirée's niece Marcelle Tascher de la Pagerie (1792–1866) left Sweden, the queen reportedly felt lonely and isolated.
+She then began to spend more time with Carl Abraham Arfwedson, who had lived in her home during her upbringing and with whom she liked to talk with of France, a friendship which caused rumors that they once had a romance.